South Australia’s next generation of cancer action.

 With your help, we will make sure that no one has to face a cancer diagnosis alone.

 Cancer in South Australia.
 A growing concern.

-Every day, 28 South Australians hear the words, “you have cancer.”
+Every day, there are 31 new cases of cancer diagnosed in South Australia.
 Half of all South Australians will face a cancer diagnosis at some point during their lives.
 And the number of people diagnosed with cancer is increasing all the time.
 With 1.9 million Australians expected to have a personal history of cancer by 2040, the need for ongoing support for individuals impacted by cancer and their families is now more important than ever before.

 Cancer is having a devastating effect on our local community.
 Five-year cancer survival rates are slowly improving – but cancer remains one of the leading causes of death in South Australia.
 Right now, it is still taking the lives of 10 South Australians every single day.

 Almost one third of South Australians affected by cancer live in rural and regional areas, with South Australians more likely to die within five years of a cancer diagnosis the further they live from a metropolitan area.